-The wood turning courses are in the workshop which has a good selection of tools and lathes and has cyclonic dust extraction and Microclene ambient air filters.
+The woodturning courses are in the workshop which has a good selection of tools and lathes and has dust extraction and Microclene ambient air filters.
 There is an abundant supply of timber for you to turn and, of course, a plentiful supply of tea & coffee.

 What is covered?

-Subjects which can be covered in detail dependent on duration of time booked and student ability.
+Subjects that can be covered in detail dependent on the duration of time booked and student ability.

 Below is a brief description of what can be covered in a course dependent upon the duration and the student ability, if there is any areas you would particularly like time spent on such as turning beads with the Skew and planing cuts with the Skew, this can be catered for.
 We will also cover tool sharpening as without sharp tools, you can not turn.
 Here is the first links to my Youtube videos as teaching aids.